Live Streaming a Yoga Class with WpStream

 - Since the yoga course is live streamed and can be accessed from just about any device with an internet connection, yoga students won’t have to commute or waste time by going to a yoga studio – they can exercise from the comfort of their own home.

 - Not only that, but you will also have the freedom to stream your class whenever you wish.
-You won’t need a full yoga studio to do it either – you can do it from your living room for example.
+I.e: streaming from your living room instead of a costly yoga studio.
 Students who cannot attend your live streams due to various reasons will be happy to know that recordings of the class are available.

 - Another great advantage of online yoga classes is the price most yoga teachers charge between $5 to $10 per class which is much more affordable than what the class would cost in a brick and mortar yoga studio.